Meet The Horses

 A couple of years later, Heighten’s humans came to Jim and told him that because their horse was unridable, they’d gotten another horse or two and had to get rid of Heighten.
 Would we take him here?
 Sure, but Dr. Wood – one of the best equine chiropractors around – needed to be brought in.
 Dr. Wood said Heighten must’ve fallen over the inside rail on the track or something because his back was in such horrible shape.
 But it was surely fixable.
 After an hour or so of his magic, Dr. Wood declared Heighten good to go.
 After that?
 Heighten loved to be ridden and has yet to see a trail he doesn’t like.

-However, five years ago Heighten broke a small bone in his hind left knee.
+However, a few years ago Heighten broke a small bone in his hind left knee.
 He fought for his life for 14 months.
 After losing hundreds of pounds and dealing with infections, pain and – undoubtedly – fear, his leg has healed, although he now has arthritic bone spurs that occasionally cause inflammation in his joints.

 Heighten doesn’t let it stop him from running around, though.
 Honestly?
 Nothing stops him from loving and living life to the fullest.

-HOLLYWOOD is an Arabian in his early teens.
+HOLLYWOOD is an Arabian in his teens.
 He came to us with Cadence and Studley after a miscommunication between his previous owner and his boarding facility’s owner nearly ended with the three of them being sent to the slaughter auction.
 Once he got to Tierra Madre and learned he was home for good, his personality shone through, and it matches his name perfectly.

 Hollywood could be the star of every Arabian horse show and he knows it.
 He holds his head and tail up high for the world to see and walks with just a hint of a swagger.
 There’s no arrogance to him though – he’s as gentle as a kitten.
 He does tend to chase Cadence away from her food bin when the hay cart comes around, which goes to show that he knows exactly what he wants in life and doesn’t let anybody stand in his way.